Webhook setup

 Configuring webhooks at Bud couldn’t be easier.
 You can configure this in the Bud Console under the Project page.

-By clicking view on a project, you’ll be presented with an option to Setup a webhook:
+By clicking configure on a project, you’ll be presented with an option to Setup a webhook:

-You can select the events you would like to subscribe to, and specify the callback URL you would are using.
+You can select the events you would like to subscribe to, and specify the webhook URL you would be using.

-You can then see a list of registered webhooks, with the option to activate/deactivate them, as well as the option to register webhooks for other URLs
+Optionally here, you are also able to specify additional headers you would like to be dispatched with your webhook, as well as a signing token discussed below.
+You can then see a list of registered webhooks, with the option to activate/deactivate them, as well as the option to register webhooks for other URLs.
+By default, once you subscribe to a webhook it will be set to active.

-You may be required to build a webhook service to ensure you are ready to consume callbacks - more details about this can be found below.
+You may be required to build a webhook service to ensure you are ready to consume webhooks - more details about this can be found below.

 How to integrate with Bud webhooks

-We will also include a payload in the webhook call - the format of the payload will vary depending on the callback type, however, all callback payloads follow a similar structure.
+We will also include a payload in the webhook call - the format of the payload will vary depending on the webhook type, however, all webhook payloads follow a similar structure.
 Below are the three currently supported payload types with some sample data:

 Open banking aggregation webhooks: